TeQuila

 Tekla Iita (born 27 January 1985) better known as Tequila (often stylized as TeQuila) is a Namibian singer.

 Music career

 Tekla started her career as a featuring artist in, first appearing on Sunny Boy's sophomore breakthrough hit single "Serious", for his debut album Young, Black en Gifted.
 Her appearance on the song brought her more attention, as she began getting popular.
 She appeared on two more songs from Young, Black en Gifted.
-Later that year, with the help from producer, Stalin Kapembe, she started recording her own songs.
+Later that year, with the help of producer, Stalin Kapembe, she started recording her own songs.
 Her first single was "Who's Gonna Love You", which was released only for radio promotion.